NOTE: The revised Roadmap to Reopening went into effect July 11, 2022

 Open Phase (New Normal):

-- To move to Open Phase, the facility must have no new population outbreak cases for 14 days, as noted above.
+- To move to Open Phase, the facility, or housing unit must have no new IP outbreak cases for 14 days

-- If the facility experiences a COVID outbreak among the population, the facility shall revert to Outbreak Phase restrictions.
+- If a facility experiences a COVID-19 outbreak among IP, the facility shall revert to Outbreak Phase, restrictions as described above

 General Provisions for Institutional Operations, Programs, and Health Care Services:

-- Return to normal operations for all programming and activities.
+- Facilities and housing units within facilities that have progressed to Open Phase shall return to normal operations for all IP programming and activities.

-- During the Outbreak Phase, operations, programs, and services will be restricted to minimize the risk for ongoing COVID transmission.
+- During Outbreak Phase, operations, programs, and services will be modified to minimize the risk for ongoing transmission of COVID-19.

 General Provisions for Institutional Operations, Programs, and Health Care Services during Outbreak Phase:

-- Closed to media access, film requests, and stakeholder tours.
+- Outbreak facilities/buildings will be closed to media access, film requests, and stakeholder tours.

-- Outside vendors, non-essential contractors, or non-employees are not permitted, other than those who are essential for supplying needed goods.
+- No outside vendors, non-essential contractors, or non-employees will be permitted in outbreak areas other than those who are essential for supplying needed goods.
 Essential vendors, contractors, and non-employees include:

-- Integrated Substance Use Disorder Treatment program providers, including Alcohol and Other Drug Counselors, are essential contractors.
+- Integrated Substance Use Disorder Treatment program providers, including Alcohol and Other Drug Counselors

-- Showers and phone calls are allowed with cleaning in between uses.
+- Showers and phone calls shall be provided with cleaning in between uses.

 - Dayroom access within the same living quarters.

-- Sports equipment may be issued if used only by the population who live within the same unit; equipment is to be cleaned after use.
+- Sports equipment may be issued if used only by IPs who live within the same unit IP; equipment is to be cleaned after use.

-- Recreational activities (card games, board games, etc.) may be issued to those who live within the same unit, with disinfection of the items between uses.
+- Recreational activities (card games, board games, etc.) may be issued to IP who live within the same unit, with disinfection of the items between uses.

-- Students are eligible to receive independent study packets.
+- Students will be eligible to receive independent study packets.

-- Students shall be administered educational assessments, with social distancing.
+- Students shall be administered educational assessments within their housing unit.

 - Law library: Paging only.
 Recreational reading books made available in housing units; access to assistive devices provided in libraries or housing units, as resources are available.